-- a. two (2) Contestant Directors representing timed events elected by the timed event Contestant Members; - b. two (2) Contestant Directors representing riding events elected by the riding event Contestant Members; - PROVIDED THAT for purposes of (a) and (b) above, if a Contestant Member competes in both a riding event and a timed event, that Member must elect whether to cast his vote for the timed event Directors or the riding event Directors; - c. two (2) Stock Contractor Directors, one (1) elected by all Regular Members and one (1) elected by the Stock Contractor Members only; and - d. two (2) Rodeo Committee Directors elected by all Association Rodeo Committees holding an Approved Rodeo during the Rodeo Season in which the election takes place with each Rodeo Committee having one (1) vote.
+- (a) two (2) Contestant Directors representing timed events elected by the timed event Contestant Members; - (b) two (2) Contestant Directors representing riding events elected by the riding event Contestant Members;

+PROVIDED THAT for purposes of (a) and (b) above, if a Contestant Member competes in both a riding event and a timed event, that Member must elect whether to cast his vote for the timed event Directors or the riding event Directors;

+- (c) two (2) Stock Contractor Directors, one (1) elected by all Regular Members and one (1) elected by the Stock Contractor Members only; and - (d) two (2) Rodeo Committee Directors elected by all Association Rodeo Committees holding an Approved Rodeo during the Rodeo Season in which the election takes place with each Rodeo Committee having one (1) vote.

 The Directors from each category referred to above shall serve staggered terms of office, such that one (1) Director from each category will be appointed or elected each year.
-At least sixty (60) days before the date set by the Executive for the Annual Meeting of Members each year, the Secretary shall provide notice by mail to each of the Members entitled to attend and vote at the meeting of the non-Contestant Directors (including, if applicable, the President) to be elected at the meeting and a nomination form.
-Nominations for the office of President or non-Contestant Director shall be submitted in writing to the Secretary of the Association by 12:00 noon on the thirtieth (30th) day following the giving of such notice (being the day that the notice is deposited in the mail), at which time the nominations shall close.
+At least sixty (60) days before the date set by the Executive for the Annual Meeting of Members each year, the Secretary shall provide notice to each of the Members entitled to attend and vote at the meeting of the non-Contestant Directors (including, if applicable, the President) to be elected at the meeting and a nomination form or advice as to how a nomination form may be obtained.
+Nominations for the office of President or non-Contestant Director shall be submitted in writing to the Secretary of the Association by 12:00 noon on the thirtieth (30th) day following the giving of such notice, at which time the nominations shall close.

-5.6 Nominations
+5.06 Nominations